NamohS/arrays2d/README.md

 * The program stores the product in the res matrix.
 * The program prints the product matrix.
 *If the matrices cannot be multiplied, the program prints an error message.

+INPUT:

+        enter rows and columns for array1: 2 enter rows and columns for array2: 2 enter element  for array 1: 1
+        2
+        enter element for array 2 : 3
+        4
+OUTPUT:

+        11 14
+        20 28